Keeping your home and food safe.

-In this article, Stop Foodborne Illness will shine a bright light on exactly what these steps are, how they help kill harmful germs, and how to do them effectively.
+In this article, we're shining a bright light on exactly what these steps are, how they help kill harmful germs, and how to do them effectively.

 Every single time you use dishes, utensils, cooking equipment, and surfaces in your kitchen, they need to be cleaned (and sanitized).